gnmmarechal/corbenik-updater-re/README.md

 supported directly migrating data from an older installation.
 As that tool is now deprecated, and most Corbenik/Skeith users are on a recent-enough version, I didn't include the migration function in this updater.
 I will release an auto-migration tool separate of this, though, to save you the work while keeping this tool free from unnecessary code.

+This app can also do fresh installs, in which case you needn't have a Corbenik or Skeith installation already.
+Those options will show up if you don't have Corbenik, Skeith, or both, installed.

 This app supports BGMs.
 One of the releases includes a BGM (and you can set a custom BGM by placing it at /corbenik-updater-re/resources/bgm.wav on both releases), to listen to it you need a DSP dump (you can use the DSP dumper by Rinnegatamante found at http://rinnegataman.it).
 You also need to change the setting for the BGM to play.
 You can do this by either creating a new file at /corbenik-updater-re/settings/usebgm or by hitting SELECT on the main